 thanks

 My name is Tracks.
 I am a sixteen year old boy.
 I was born on February the 1st.
-2 years ago, my life was changed by the 2030 attacks,
+2 years ago, my life was changed by the 2030 attacks, which turned London into the place it now is.
+I was fourteen at the time.

 It was a sunny day.
 Summer holidays.
 I was skating down London Bridge, down by the River Thames, can of coke in one hand and a roll-up in the other, and I was happy.
 I’d never needed a lot to make me happy, I was pleased by simple things.
 It wasn’t like I sensed something in the air, I didn’t ‘have a feeling.’
 There was no warning.
 No sense that something catastrophic was in the air.
 Just a sudden explosion, and the sky went black.